WilliamC07/MazeRunner/README.md

 Merged ray casting to master
 5/19/19:
 Draw additional rays to give a smoother field of vision Fixed calculating intersection between two line segments and intersection between a ray and line segment
+5/20/19:
+Half completed ray casting drawing triangles for field of vision.
+A small bug of not drawing some triangles